diazadr/mylab-mit/README.md

 ---

-Thank you for using the Lab Attendance and Inventory Application!
+Thank you for using the MyLab Application!